-These "Primary factors" are what is causing the majority of our CMV fatal/injury crashes.
+These "Primary Factors" are what is causing the majority of our CMV fatal/injury crashes.
 Although, distracted driving is also a factor, it is not one that is often listed on the crash reports as a Primary Factor.
-This is due mostly to the fact that it is often difficult to prove and is normally only documented as the primary factor when a statement is made by the driver indicated as such.
+This is due mostly to the fact that it is often difficult to prove and is normally only documented as the primary factor when a statement is made by the driver.
 Of the list of violations on "Crash Causation" attachment, nearly all of them would be a symptom or caused by a distracted driver.

-Another explanation as to why a driver would not be able to maintain their lane of travel, but not easily determined by crash investigators are drivers not willing to admit, is driver fatigue.
-In CMV crashes where the driver, drives left of center, off road to the right or in and out of a lane are often accompanied by post crash inspection, shows the driver is in violation of an hours of service rule, driver fatigue or ill and some alcohol and/or drug violation.
+Another explanation as to why a driver would not be able to maintain their lane of travel, but not easily determined by crash investigators and drivers are not willing to admit, is driver fatigue.
+In CMV crashes where the driver travels left of center, off road to the right or in and out of a lane are often accompanied by post crash inspection, shows the driver is in violation of an hours of service rule, driver fatigue or ill and some alcohol and/or drug violation.

-A query of Indiana's inspection activities from January 1, 2012- December 31 2016 and specifically those inspections that were conducted as a part of a post-crash investigation were conducted.
-According to this information, 5,080 post- crash inspections were conducted during the time frame located above.
+A query of Indiana's post-crash inspection activities from October 1, 2012 - September 30, 2017 show that 4,687 post- crash inspections were conducted during this time frame.
 Approximately 20% of those post-crash investigation inspections have listed at least a violation of driver qualifications, hours of service, driving while ill/fatigued or under the influence or possession of alcohol/drugs.
-Currently for FY2017, till June 30,2017, we have conducted 373 post-crash inspections.
-Approximately 21% of those post-crash inspections have listed at least a violation for driver qualification, hours of service, driving while ill/fatigued or under the influence or possession of alcohol/drugs.
+Currently for FY2018, till June 8,2018, we have conducted 480 post-crash inspections.
+Approximately 23% of those post-crash inspections have listed at least a violation for driver qualification, hours of service, driving while ill/fatigued or under the influence or possession of alcohol/drugs.